David Dinkins, New York City’s first Black mayor, dies at 93

 Mr. Dinkins, a Howard University graduate, was serving as Manhattan borough president when a coalition of Black, Hispanic and labor leaders persuaded him to run for mayor in 1989.

-Their aim was to oust Edward Koch, a Democrat seeking his fourth term as mayor who had morphed from innovative reformer to grumpy antagonist of minorities and public employee unions.
+Their aim was to oust Edward I. Koch, a Democrat seeking his fourth term as mayor who had morphed from innovative reformer to grumpy antagonist of minorities and public employee unions.
 His policies favored gentrification, which community activists said contributed to homelessness and hurt the working poor by raising rents.

 A Washington Post profile of Mr. Dinkins called his candidacy in 1989 a preface to a “healing interlude for a city wracked by years of racial tension.”
 The Los Angeles Times described him as a “quiet man who dresses elegantly and oozes gentility” and questioned whether he had the grit to run the country’s biggest, most fractious city.

-The Harlem Democratic machine that propelled Mr. Dinkins through his earlier posts practiced deal making rather than confrontation.
+The Harlem Democratic machine that propelled Mr. Dinkins through his earlier posts practiced dealmaking rather than confrontation.
 Fostering amity among the parts of what he called “New York’s gorgeous mosaic” was his mantra.

 When some Jewish residents implied that a Black mayor might not uphold law and order in inner-city areas where interracial friction was common, Mr. Dinkins used the same response in synagogues and Black churches: “I believe there are more important issues in this election than race and religion.
 Let’s face it.
 There is no Black way to fight crime, and there is no Jewish way.
 I offer a New York way.”